gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 - The quizzer must not have Fouled Out.
 - The quizzer must not have committed a foul on this numerical question.

-## Time-Outs
+## timeouts

     Set the timeout duration to 60.

-- Each team is allowed two, one-minute time-outs.
-Only one of those time-outs may be taken after question number 17, including any alphanumeric question numbers.
+- Each team is allowed two, one-minute timeouts.
+Only one of those timeouts may be taken after question number 17, including any alphanumeric question numbers.
-- Captains, co-captains, or coaches may call for a time-out.
+- Captains, co-captains, or coaches may call for a timeout.
-- Only the coach, assistant coach, and substitute may converse with the team during a time-out.
+- Only the coach, assistant coach, and substitute may converse with the team during a timeout.
-- Time-outs may be called prior to bonus questions.
+- timeouts may be called prior to bonus questions.

 ## Substitutions

-- Substitutions may be made only during the time-outs.
+- Substitutions may be made only during the timeouts.
-- A team can only make one substitution per time-out.
+- A team can only make one substitution per timeout.
 - A quizzer being removed from a quiz must stay out for a minimum of three question numbers, including alphanumeric question numbers, before re-entering the quiz.
 - Quizzers can be substituted for any chair.
 - Quizzed-Out Quizzers:
     - May remain in the quiz to answer bonus questions.
-        - Substituting for them later will require a time-out.
+        - Substituting for them later will require a timeout.
     - If subbed out, may not return, for any reason.
 - When a quizzer quizzes-out, err-out, or fouls-out, and leaves the platform as required, a substitute may take their place:
     - Immediately
-    - Without a time-out
+    - Without a timeout
     - Even if the quizzer has been subbed-out less than three questions ago

 ## Scoring